 How MTHFR Mutation Affects Pregnancy and Children

 MTHFR gene mutations can have profound implications for both pregnancy and child development.
 Research indicates that women with MTHFR gene mutations are at a higher risk of having children with neural tube defects, such as spina bifida.
-These mutations have also been linked to an increased risk of autism, ADHD, and other behavioral disorders in children.
+These mutations have also been linked to an increased risk of autism, and other behavioral disorders in children.

 Inheritance and Family History